EleonoreMizo/pedalevite/src/fstb/README.md

 - **`ToolsSse2`**, **`ToolsAvx2`**: provide various functions using SSE2 and AVX2 instructions.
 These classes were written mainly with 16-bit pixel processing in mind.

 **`def`** and **`fnc`** provide miscellaneous functions, macros and constants.

+About the random number generators: `Hash` is the fastest one, but only when the datasize is not greater than the architecture word length.
+`RndPcgXshRr6432` is probably sligthly better than `RndXoroshiro128p` regarding statistical quality but always slower, particularly on a 32-bit arch.